Metadata Tags editor

 Tag and Value fields

 Single-clicking on a value field (or navigating into it with the keyboard Arrow keys) selects that field - typing will replace the contents.
 Tab can be used too, and also permits navigation into the buttons below the Tag and Value fields.
+Holding Ctrl and pressing Tab moves directly out of the grid and cycles forward through the buttons, and holding Ctrl and Shift and pressing Tab moves out of the grid and cycles backward through the buttons (use Ctrl not ⌘ for these key presses, even on Mac).

 - Double-clicking a field (or selecting it, then using keyboard F2) highlights the text in the field.
 This allows the text to be edited rather than merely replaced, and permits cut, copy or paste using standard system shortcuts or a right-click context menu.
 Use keyboard Home, End or Arrow keys to navigate to individual characters.
 Once a value field has been replaced or edited, press the Return key to select the next value field, or click in any other one to select it.